Parent guide

 The room is not the deciding factor

-Online tuition is as effective as in-person when the class is genuinely interactive — and it removes travel, widens your choice of tutor, and is easy to fit around school.
-The deciding factor isn't the room; it's whether your child is made to think and respond.
+Online tuition works as well as in-person when the class is genuinely interactive.
+It removes travel, widens your choice of tutor, and is easier to fit around school hours.
+The room is not the deciding factor.
+What matters is whether your child is made to think and respond, not just watch.

 Cost